canjs/canjs/docs/can-guides/topics/logic.md

 ### Derive properties from _changes_ to another property

-[can-define.types.get Getter property behaviors] are very powerful for deriving values from the value of other properties; however, they cannot derive values from

-* changes to other values over time
-* previous values returned by the getter

-The [can-define.types.value value property behavior] is available to make these more complex derived values possible.
+The [can-define.types.value value property behavior] is available for defining complex derived values that cannot be created using getters.

-> The `value` property behavior defines a property by **listening to** changes in other properties (and its own **last set** value) and calling **resolve** with new values.
+The `value` property behavior defines a property by **listening to** changes in other properties (and its own **last set** value) and calling **resolve** with new values.

-The value function will run:

-- each time the property is read, if unbound
-- once, if bound

 Here is an example of using `value` to keep a list of all of the values of a derived `name` property over time: